The small cancellation flat torus theorem: The case of complexes

-\begin{proof}[Proof of Theorem \ref{flattorus44}] By Quadric Flat Torus Theorem of Hoda and Munro (Theorem \ref{quadflat}), if a free-abelian group $G$ of rank $n\geq 2$ acts metrically properly and semisimply on a quadric complex then $G\cong \mathbb{Z}^2$ and there is a $G$-invariant flat $E_Y$ in $Y$.
-We remind the reader that proper action is metrically proper, and if it is also cocompact then it is semisimple.
-By Lemma 7.7 complex $E$ corresponding to $E_Y$ in $X$ is a quasi-flat. \end{proof}
+\begin{proof}[Proof of Theorem \ref{flattorus44}] Let $G$ be a virtually non-cyclic free abelian group and $H$ be its non-cyclic free abelian subgroup of finite index.
+Since $G$ acts metrically properly (with respect to gallery metric) on $X$, it acts metrically properly (with respect to standard graph metric on $1$-skeleton) on its quadrization $Y$.
+By Quadric Flat Torus Theorem of Hoda and Munro (Theorem \ref{quadflat}), if a free-abelian group $H$ of rank $n\geq 2$ acts metrically properly on a quadric complex then $H\cong \mathbb{Z}^2$ and there is a $H$-invariant flat $E_Y$ in $Y$.
+By Lemma \ref{thickthickenedequivalence} an $H$-invariant subcomplex $E$ corresponding to $E_Y$ in $X$ is a thickened-flat.